TamirMosheIL/TamirMosheIL/README.md

 - Worked on major R&D projects in autonomous drone navigation and physical simulation of idustrial drones.

 **Projects:**
 - **INS Based Navigation System for Drones:**
   Developed a sensor fusion system using an Extended Kalman Filter (EKF) to estimate drone position and orientation without GPS.
   Integrated data from IMU, magnetometer, barometer, and keypoint-based image analysis.
   Designed a robust sensor data buffering system to handle delayed measurements and ensure real-time estimation.

 - **Simulation of Industrial Drone Dynamics and Control Systems:**
   Built a MATLAB Simulink simulation for an industrial drone system with distributed control between drone and payload.
   Modeled rigid body dynamics, control systems, and real-time communication between subsystems.

+**Technologies, Knowledge Fields and Skills:**
+- Multi-threaded and distributed system design (Python).
+- Image processing and visual motion estimation.
+- Sensor fusion and Extended Kalman Filters (EKF).
+- Rigid body kinematics and dynamic system modeling (MATLAB Simulink).

 ---